Cadillacs and Dinosaurs (role-playing game)

-Cadillacs and Dinosaurs is a near-future post-apocalyptic role-playing game published by Game Designers' Workshop (GDW) in 1990 that is based on the underground comic book Xenozoic Tales.
+Cadillacs and Dinosaurs: The Roleplaying Game is a near-future post-apocalyptic role-playing game published by Game Designers' Workshop in 1990 that is based on the underground comic book Xenozoic Tales.

 Gameplay

 The game uses the second edition Twilight: 2000 rules.
 Players create a character defined by six attributes: Strength, Agility, Constitution, Charisma, Intelligence and Education.
 The character's skills, each ranging from 1–10, are derived from the ability scores.
 To use a skill, a player must roll a 10-sided die under the character's applicable skill score.

 Plot

 The game is set 450 years in the future, in the post-apocalyptic world of Mark Schultz's underground comic book series Xenozoic Tales (ISBN 1-55878-073-4) when creatures from every era of history roam the Earth.
 Players take the roles of humans trying to survive against sabre-tooth tigers, dinosaurs and other creatures from the distant past.

 A sample adventure, "The Known World", is included.